What is Polling and what are problems with it?

 The reason for this is straightforward-When you called wait on produce thread, it went on waiting and never terminated.
 Since a program runs till all its threads have terminated, it runs on and on.

-There is a second way round this problem.
+There is a second way around this problem.
 You can use a second variant of wait().

 void wait(long timeout)